flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/index.md

 ## Categories and keywords

-If there’s a `type="desktop-id"` [launchable](#launchable), they are pulled from the desktop file and merged in the appdata.
+If there’s a `type="desktop-id"` [launchable](#launchable), they are pulled from the desktop file and merged in the [AppStream Catalog data](https://www.freedesktop.org/software/appstream/docs/chap-CatalogData.html).
 So defining them seperately in the MetaInfo is not necessary.

 Please see the [specification](https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html#tag-categories) on how to define them in MetaInfo.